 When Facebook was launched it did not try to be MySpace or Orkut.
 But most of the current social networking sites are trying to next Facebook, which tells you the networking effect is working really well for Facebook and the competitors are falling flat on their servers :P.

-So, the point I am trying to make Is although I realize that scrolling through the Facebook timeline is a waste of time, I am a human being, and “monkey see, monkey do” or social proof or fear of missing out makes me keep the app installed.
+So, the point I am trying to make Is although I realize that scrolling through the Facebook timeline is a waste of time, I am a human being, and “monkey see, monkey do” or social proof or fear of missing out makes me keep the app installed, helping them to deepen the networking moat.

 Twitter and Instagram do appeal to people like for a different reason.
 There is a lot of journalists and brands available on Twitter, and I can get news and reach out and engage with brands there.
 And although I am not an avid Insta user, I feel people follow others who are some sort of celebrity.
 Anyway, and these businesses are valued by the number of users they have on the platform.
 Although I do not understand how a User in India or Kenya is valued at par with a user from the USA or UK.
 But that is how it is done, as far as I know.
 Anyway, this post was about explaining networking moat and not about how to value these platforms.